blockspacer/flextool/README.md

 Allows to build multiple projects at once, it just creates `CMakeLists.txt` with `add_subdirectory` pointing to each package folder.

+NOTE: You can open workspace in IDE as usual CMake based project (change build directory to WorkspaceProject path)!

 See for details [https://docs.conan.io/en/latest/developing_packages/workspaces.html](https://docs.conan.io/en/latest/developing_packages/workspaces.html)

 For example, we want to build both flextool and flexlib at the same time (flextool requires flexlib).